5.6 million refugees

-More than half of Syrians have been forced to flee their homes because of war — 5.5 million have fled the country and 6 million more have been driven from their homes but remain in Syria.
+More than half of all Syrians have been displaced by war — 6.6 million have been driven from their homes but remain in Syria.

 Of Syrian refugees live outside of camps in makeshift shelters or urban areas, often in overcrowded and dangerous locations.

 Turkey hosts 3.5 million